romeOz/docker-phpfpm/README.md

 You can use one of two choices to install the required php-extensions:

-1. `docker exec -it app bash -c 'apt-get update && apt-get install php5-mongo && rm -rf /var/lib/apt/lists/*'`
+1. `docker exec -it app bash -c 'apt-get update && apt-get install php-mongo && rm -rf /var/lib/apt/lists/*'`

 2. Create your container on based the current. Сontents Dockerfile: